gwanted/fabric-nodejs-sdk-gm/docs/tutorials/network-config.md

 * These are fabric client based queries and require the user have an admin role or indicate that the admin identity should be used.
 These queries do not use the connection profile config lookup to find a peer to use and must be passed the target peer.
   - queryChannels
   - queryInstalledChaincodes
-* These queries are channel based queries that require a peer with the ledgerQuery role.
+* These queries are channel based queries that require a peer with the `ledgerQuery` role.
   - queryInstantiatedChaincodes (user must be an admin or indicate that the assigned admin identity should be used)
   - queryInfo
   - queryBlockByHash
   - queryBlock
   - queryTransaction
-* this is a channel based query and requires a peer with the chaincodeQuery role.
+* this is a channel based query and requires a peer with the `chaincodeQuery` role.
   - queryByChaincode

 ### When monitoring for events
 Working with an channel-based event hub will not changed when a connection profile configuration has been loaded.
 A new method has been added to the fabric client to simplify setting up of an ChannelEventHub object.
 Use the following to get an ChannelEventHub object that will be setup to work with the named peer's channel-based event hub.
 ```
-var chanel_event_hub = channel.newChannelEventHub('peer0.org1.example.com');
+var channel_event_hub = channel.newChannelEventHub('peer0.org1.example.com');
 ```
 Notice how the parameter to the call is the name of the peer.
 All settings to create an channel-based event hub are defined by the connection profile configuration under the peer by that name.
 ```